ObiamakaMaria/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ###
-0x07_More_pointers_arrays_and_strings
+0x07_morepointers_arrays_and_strings_project

-This project contains more task on pointers, multi-dimensional arrays and strings.
+This project consists of more task on pointers, multidimensional arrays and strings.